-As you consider Fiscal Year (FY) 2025 Labor, Health and Human Services, and Education appropriations legislation, we urge you to include the following essential investments in early education, early intervention, and high-quality child care:
+As you consider Fiscal Year (FY) 2026 Labor, Health and Human Services, and Education appropriations legislation, we urge you to include the following essential investments in early education, early intervention, and high-quality child care:

-Provide at least \$12.4 billion for the Child Care and Development Block Grant (CCDBG) for FY 2025.
-CCDBG provides federal funding to states for child care subsidies for families with low-incomes with children younger than 13 years old.
+Provide at least \$12.4 billion for the Child Care and Development Block Grant (CCDBG) for FY 2026, an increase of at least an additional \$3.65 billion.
+CCDBG provides federal funding to states for child care subsidies for families with low-incomes with children under age 13.
 Efforts to maintain and expand CCDBG funding in recent years have helped states make important progress in addressing the care needs of children, families, and providers.
-The funding increase for CCDBG in FY 2018, which doubled funding for the program, helped decrease the number of children on waitlists for child care assistance by 55 percent and enabled more than half of states to increase payments to providers by an average increase of more than \$100 a month per child.
+The bipartisan funding increase for CCDBG in FY 2018, which doubled funding for the program, helped decrease the number of children on waitlists for child care assistance by 55 percent and enabled more than half of states to increase payments to providers by an average increase of more than \$100 a month per child.

-Despite the bipartisan support for CCDBG, significant gaps remain in the federal programs to support access to affordable child care and early learning.
+Despite the increasingly bipartisan support to expand CCDBG, significant gaps remain in the federal programs to support access to affordable child care and early learning.
 Improving access to high-quality, affordable child care is a pressing economic priority for our country.
 Child care challenges for parents and caregivers in the workforce cost the economy an estimated \$122 billion each year in lost earnings, productivity, and revenue, while productivity problems associated with child care challenges cost employers \$23 billion annually.
 In addition to the overall costs, limited child care access also undermines our workforce.
 One in four parents of children under three have been fired from or quit a job because of challenges securing child care, and 41 percent have turned down a new job offer for this reason.
 The ongoing challenges affecting child care access are limiting economic growth, threatening employers and small businesses, and hurting working families.